Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.2.7 =
+* Fixed: Broken link-generation with some WordPress configurations = 1.2.7 =
 * Fixed: Broken read/unread-logic
 * Fixed: Remove cookies for guests correctly when mark all forums as read